Khera, Kapurthala

 Khera is a village in Phagwara in Kapurthala district of Punjab State, India.
-It is located 3 km from sub district headquarter and 43 km from district headquarter.
-The village is administrated by Sarpanch an elected representative of the village.
+It is located 3 km from the sub-district headquarters and 43 km from the district headquarters.
+The village is administered by a Sarpanch who is an elected representative of the village.

 Demography

 As of 2011, The village has a total number of 517 houses and the population of 2398 of which 1200 are males while 1198 are females.
 According to the report published by Census India in 2011, out of the total population of the village 1257 people are from Schedule Caste and the village does not have any Schedule Tribe population so far.